tindandelion/carnd-vehicle-detection-p5/README.md

 The pipeline for vehicle detection is located in the Jupyter notebook [vehicle-delection.ipynb](./vehicle-delection.ipynb).

-To search for the vehicle in the bigger images I decided to use the algorithm that would calculate the HOG features for the entire image and then sub-samples the 64-pixel windows from the feature matrix.
-This algorithm showed better performance in terms of speed and reasonable accuracy.
+To search for the vehicle in the bigger images I decided to use the HOG sub-sampling algorithm.
+This algorithm would calculate the HOG features for the entire image and then sub-samples the 64-pixel windows from the feature matrix.
+This algorithm showed better speed and reasonable accuracy.
 The algorithm is implemented in the class `CarFinder`, located in the cell #4.

 The implementation allows for scaling the image prior to feature extraction.
 Effectively, it means that I can use different search window sizes, relative to the image size.

-As a result, the algorithm returns a set of rectangle coordinates for search windows that were detected as containing a car.
+The algorithm returns a set of rectangle coordinates for search windows that were detected as containing a car.
 This set of rectangles is then processed to produce the average bounding rectangle (see below).

 ### Vehicle detection